nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `findc n/John` returns all contacts with name that matches `John`.
 E.g. `john`, `John Doe`
 * `findc n/jo` returns all contacts with name that matches `jo`.
 E.g. `john`, `John Doe`
 * `findc n/jo ja` returns all contacts with name that matches `jo` or `ja`.
 E.g. `john`, `james`
-* `findc m/CS1231S CS1101S` returns all contacts that are taking at least a module that matches `CS1231S` or `CS1101S`.
+* `findc m/CS1231S CS1101S` returns all contacts that are taking at least one module that matches `CS1231S` or `CS1101S`.
-* `findc m/1S` returns all contacts that are taking at least a module that matches `1S`.
+* `findc m/1S` returns all contacts that are taking at least one module that matches `1S`.
 * `findc ts/2` returns contacts that are taking the module that the task at index 2 belongs to

 #### Quick-search for contacts: `saveme`